 - They can leak.

 Check the clothes label before ironing to determine if it can be ironed.
-Perform more study for each clothing to see whether it requires particular ironing treatment.
+Perform more study for each piece of clothing to see whether it requires particular ironing treatment.
 For velvet, for example, only a small amount of steam should be used while the garment is on a hanger.
 Keep moving it around and don’t grip it too tightly.

 Best Fabrics To Dry iron